offensive-vk/offensive-vk.github.io/.github/README.md

 ### Get in Touch 📬

 Feel free to connect if you have any questions or just want to chat about web development.
-You can find me on [Twitter](https://twitter.com/offensive-vk) or [LinkedIn](https://www.linkedin.com/in/offensive-vk/).
+You can find me on [Twitter](https://twitter.com/offensive-vk) or my email at profile.

 **Thank you for exploring my web development journey! 🚀**